 Another customer may have found you in the SERPs and revisited your website via social media.
 These conversions aren’t included in the calculation because, frankly, these conversions are very tricky to track accurately, or in some cases impossible.

 What you can safely assume is the conversions you generate directly are just one piece of the puzzle.
 There are many more benefits (e.g. brand authenticity, brand awareness, off-site conversions) for your business from ranking in the top positions.

 Over to You

-I hope this guide showed you how to measure your SEO return on investment.
+I hope this guide showed you how to measure SEO ROI.